 'Well delivered and the vast knowledge of Philip, combined with down to earth approach makes for easy understanding' Darren Payne – Director, Rhodar Limited

 Mark Barfield – British Triathlon Federation

-This Finance for Non-Finance Managers course will provide the essential knowledge of those key financial management issues and concepts that are needed by successful Managers, Executives, Directors and Consultants in order to remain ahead of their competition.
-The completion of this course will provide a good grasp of the key elements of Management Accounts and Statutory Financial Accounts.
+This Finance for Non-Finance Managers training course will provide the essential knowledge of those key financial management issues and concepts that are needed by successful Managers, Senior Executives, Directors and Consultants in order to remain ahead of their competition.
+This training course will provide a good grasp of the key elements of Management Accounts and Statutory Financial Accounts.
 It will also provide a sound theoretical financial knowledge base upon which to build and acquire new and more advanced financial management skills.
 The theoretical knowledge will be reinforced by hands-on case studies.

-Attendees will become highly skilled at reading and understanding Balance Sheets and Profit & Loss Accounts.
+Attendees of this training course will become highly skilled at reading and understanding Balance Sheets and Profit & Loss Accounts.
+You will be able to tell the story of the real world operations by looking at the financial accounts.
 You will become more involved with all types of financial discussions within your organisation.
-You will be more confident and comfortable when communicating with financial managers, directors, investors, suppliers and key clients.
+You will be much more confident and comfortable when communicating with financial managers, directors, investors, suppliers and key clients.

 Accounting and the Law

 - The different legal structures under which organisations can operate and their advantages and disadvantages

 - The two different sets of accounting rules available and how to choose between them at a senior level